Self-expanders to the mean curvature flow based on the generalized Lawson-Osserman cone: Introduction

 The organization of this paper is as follows.
-In section 3, we use the symmetry to transform the equation of self-similar solutions to a second order ODE.
+In section 3, we use symmetry to transform the equation of self-similar solutions to a second order ODE.
 Section 4 contains a stable curve theorem, which is a generalization of the theory of equilibria in the autonomous system.
 After an appropriate change of variables and using the stable curve theorem, the existence of self-expanders is obtained in section 5.
-The uniqueness as a Dirichlet problem is established in section 6.
+The uniqueness under the assumption \eqref{cond1} is established in section 6.
 Finally, we analyze the asymptotic behavior in section 7.

 \begin{ack*} The author is really grateful to Prof. Chung-Jun Tsai for his helpful and inspiring comments.
 Part of this paper is from the author's master thesis.
-He also appreciates Prof. Mao-Pei Tsui's suggestions on further generalizations and Chin-Bin Hsu’s indications on some deficiencies in an earlier draft. \end{ack*}
+He also appreciates Prof. Mao-Pei Tsui's suggestions on further generalizations and Chin-Bin Hsu’s indications of deficiencies in an earlier draft.
+The author thanks the anonymous referees for their helpful comments that improved the quality of this paper. \end{ack*}